dr-dobermann/srvbus/es/README.md

 Event Server could rerun after its stopping.
 Just call `Run` method.

 If clean start was choosen all previously created topics will be lost.

+On the start or clean run of the Event Server internal topic `/server` is created.
+It takes internal events of the server: creating `TOPIC_CREATED_EVT` and deleting `TOPIC_DELETED_EVT` topics, open `SUBSCRIBED_EVT` and cancel `UNSUBSCRIBED_EVT` subscription.
+In case of necessity of tracking such events, just subscribe for the `/server` topic and get interesting events.
+Details of the events are in the `data` field of the events.
+To get them, `Data()` method or `io.Reader` interface of the Event could be used.

 ## Adding, processing and removing topics